andyguestysj/prog03/_docs/topics/0-intro/introduction.md

 ## <a name="outline"></a>Module Outline

+1. Basic Operations
+  * Storing Integers
+  * Storing Floating Point Numbers

-1. Memory
+2. Memory
   * How memory is used
   * The Stack, Frames, The Heap
   * Primitive Variables Vs Objects
   * Memory at a very low level

-2. Java Memory Usage
+3. Java Memory Usage

-3. C Programming
+4. C Programming
   * The Basics
   * GNU Debugger
   * Data Structures